Learning During COVID-19

 Below are a range of articles and resources that may offer help on a number of issues, including how to deal with anxieties related to the virus, boredom, isolation, managing screen time, social media use and maintaining healthy relationships.

 While we are aware and appreciate the effort being made by students to engage with their online work for their courses, it is vital for current students to continue engaging with their English and maths.
-Even students due to leave us this summer: English and maths are vital for both higher education and/or employment, and with uncertainty surrounding exams, your grade might be assessed on your coursework and via other centre-assessed methods.
+English and maths are vital for both higher education and/or employment, and with uncertainty surrounding exams, your grade might be assessed on your coursework and via other centre-assessed methods.

 The College has a range of online resources to help students of all levels with their English and maths via our digital ME platforms, and the BKSB resource makes it easy to keep track of their progress.

 As one of only 21 Maths Centres for Excellence in England, the College has also invested in making its own maths teaching videos, which students can access through their account.

 To access the digital English and maths resources, click here: https://studentcentral.cityplym.ac.uk/digital-me-home/.